WebexSamples/postman-webex/README.md

 ![public resources](docs/img/scripted-collection-all-resources.png)

-Worth mentionning that the collection is scripted so that you can run REST calls in a row for any given resource:
+Worth mentioning that the collection is scripted so that you can run REST calls in a row for any given resource:

-- as you run REST queries from top to bottom, newly created resource identifiers are automatically retreived and injected into your postman environment as temporary variables,
+- as you run REST queries from top to bottom, newly created resource identifiers are automatically retrieved and injected into your postman environment as temporary variables,
 - so that the next REST query will look from the postman environment, and execute in the context of the previous query.
 For example, you'll add a message into the space you just created in the previous step.
 - at the end of each scenario (embedded in individual collection folders), we've added requests to free newly created resources so that you'll end up in the same state as before running the queries in postman.

 Enough talk, let's practice:

 - [import the all-resources-scripted collection](docs/ImportAndConfigure.md),
-- create or select a postman environment that contains a {{access_token}} variable,
+- create or select a postman environment that contains an {{access_token}} variable as described in [import and configure](docs/ImportAndConfigure.md)
 - now, you're ready to invoke the API: for example, go to the Messages folder, and run the requests from top to bottom.

 ![messages](docs/img/scripted-collection-memberships.png)